 George E. DeBoer is deputy director for Project 2061 of the American Association for the Advancement of Science.
 He works with the director to oversee all of the project's programs and activities in the areas of curriculum, instruction, and assessment.

 DeBoer joined Project 2061 from the Division of Elementary, Secondary, and Informal Science of the National Science Foundation, where he served as program director.
-He holds an appointment as Professor of Educational Studies at Colgate University.
-In his long career at Colgate University he has held a number of positions, including director of the Graduate Summer Session, director of the Master of Arts in Teaching Program, chair of the Education Department, and acting director of the Division of Social Sciences.
-Prior to becoming a university professor, DeBoer taught chemistry, biology, and earth science at Glenbrook South High School, Glenview, Illinois, and chemistry, biochemistry, and microbiology at the Evanston Hospital School of Nursing, Northwestern University Medical School.
+He is also Professor of Educational Studies Emeritus at Colgate University.
+In addition to his teaching responsibilities at Colgate, he held a number of administrative positions, including director of the Graduate Summer Session, director of the Master of Arts in Teaching Program, chair of the Education Department, and acting director of the Division of Social Sciences.
+Prior to becoming a university professor, DeBoer taught chemistry, biology, and earth science at Glenbrook South High School in Glenview, Illinois, and chemistry, biochemistry, and microbiology at the Evanston Hospital School of Nursing, Northwestern University Medical School.

 DeBoer is the author of A History of Ideas in Science Education: Implications for Practice (Columbia University Teachers College Press, 1991) and The Role of Public Policy in K-12 Science Education (Information Age Publishing, 2011) as well as numerous articles, book chapters, and reviews.
-He has made presentations at national and international conferences, including the International Conference on the History and Philosophy of Science and Science Teaching, the National Association for Research in Science Teaching Annual Meeting, the American Educational Research Association, and the National Science Teachers Association, among others.
+He has made presentations at national and international conferences, including annual meetings of the International History and Philosophy of Science and Science Teaching Group, the National Association for Research in Science Teaching, the American Educational Research Association, and the National Science Teachers Association, among others.
 He has also served as science education advisor to the Shanghai Association for Science and Technology in China.
-His primary research interests are clarifying the goals of the science curriculum, analyzing the history of science education, and analyzing the many meanings of science literacy, and investigating ways to assess student understanding of key science ideas.
+His primary research interests include clarifying the goals of the science curriculum, analyzing the history of science education, exploring the many meanings of science literacy, and investigating ways to assess student understanding of key science ideas.